 Via ferrata Ra Gusela starts at Passo Giau.
 It can be turned into a loop and walked either clockwise or counterclockwise.
-In this post I will cover the latter.
+In this post, I will cover the latter.

 The mountain roads in the Dolomites are very narrow and full of hairpin bends.
-I have already clipped a side mirror in my van once.
+I have already smashed a side mirror in my van once.

-Via ferrata Ra Gusela: route description
+Via Ferrata Ra Gusela: Route Description

-From Passo Giau take the prominent cobblestone path toward mount Ra Gusela.
-After ca. 100 metres you will get to a sign pointing right toward Via Ferrata “Nuvolau” (path no. 438).
+From Passo Giau take the prominent cobblestone path toward Mount Ra Gusela.
+After ca. 100 meters, you will get to a sign pointing right toward Via Ferrata “Nuvolau” (path no. 438).

 On its top stands one of the oldest and most photogenic mountain huts in the Dolomites.
 The rifugio bears the same name as the summit it stands on – Nuvolau.

-Back to the path.
-The ferrata initially scales the eastern side of Ra Gusela and it’s really straightforward and, as per usual, marked with red/white paintmarks.
+The ferrata initially scales the eastern side of Ra Gusela and it’s really straightforward.
+As per usual, it’s marked with red/white paint marks.
 The cable protection is intermittent.
 After around 40 minutes of scrambling you will reach a fork.

 I recommend that you first tick off the summit of Ra Gusela.
 Although two summits in one day may sound like a lot, don’t worry, it isn’t.
 The elevation changes aren’t too great.

-After a break at the summit it’s time to descent along the same path you just came up on, then head over to the other side to the Nuvolau summit and check out the rifugio.
+After a break at the summit it’s time to descend along the same path you just came up on, then head over to the other side to the Nuvolau summit and check out the rifugio.

-Who needs a fancy top floor bar in some overpopulated city, when for a fraction of the price you can sip your beer on an outdoor terrace looking at beautiful views and breathing the crispy mountain air?
+Who needs a fancy top-floor bar in some overpopulated city when, for a fraction of the price, you can sip your beer on an outdoor terrace looking at beautiful views and breathing the crispy mountain air?

 Feeling energetic?
 You have a chance to extend your day.
 By adding only 2 hours to the itinerary you can get to the summit of Mount Averau along the via ferrata of the same name.
-Read all about it here.

 Are you planning a trip to the Dolomites and would like to know more about via ferrata Ra Gusela or anything else?
 Post your questions in the comments.
 I will be happy to answer them!